 - Calculate the return on investment: Before buying, consider the initial cost and the ongoing expense of replacement blades.
 Frame it as a premium add-on service to see if the investment makes sense for your client base and business goals.

-What Is a Split End Trimmer?
+What Is a Split End Trimmer, Anyway?

 You’ve probably heard the buzz about split end trimmers and wondered if they’re just another gadget or a genuine game-changer for your toolkit.
 Simply put, a split end trimmer is a specialized hair tool designed to remove only the damaged, split ends of the hair.
 Unlike your trusty shears or standard trimmers, its main purpose is to clean up frayed ends without sacrificing overall length, making it an intriguing option for clients focused on hair health and growth.